anders94/disruptor/thoughts.md

 Node.js as the Lowest Common Denominator
 ----------------------------------------
-Node.js is great for I/O bound tasks. (and not quite as good for things that are CPU bound) Most needs for realtime processing are around parallelizing I/O - tasks like breaking big data sets into little peices across many machines and processing them in parallel.
+The "don't block" strategy behind Node.js makes it great for I/O bound tasks.
+Most needs for realtime processing are around parallelizing I/O - tasks like breaking big data sets into little peices across many machines and processing them in parallel.
 Disruptor intends to coordinate the distribution of realtime tasks amongst many peers using the